ITSSimulators/ODRoNeS/doc/logics.md

   However, it relies on the geometry (and derived) class(es) to do all the calculations.
   More details can be found later, in the [lanes](#lanes) subsection.

-Thus, lanes calculate these things differently depending on whether they're straight or curved, and the underlying maths belong to matvec, or a series of static methods written in class mvf (maths and vector functions).
+Thus, lanes calculate these things differently depending on whether their geometry, and the underlying maths belong to the `mvf` class.

+Ultimately, see the ` rns.h` and the `lane.h` headers to find out more.

 Lanes